Acova003/immfly_project/README.md

 -	It's been a long travel day and our customers find it difficult to find the mental capacity to search through our large catalogue of movies.
 We could create a short quiz to help suggest entertainment.
 -	We could also create a family friendly catalogue.
 Parents can rest easy knowing that their young children can find and watch media that's appropriate for them.

-Thank you for the opportunity to take this take home evaluation.
+Thank you for the opportunity to work on this take home evaluation.
 I look forward to speaking more to my experience with this project as well as other valuable skills and experience that I could bring to Immfly.